lenskit/seedbank/docs/index.rst

 opinions, findings, and conclusions or recommendations expressed in this material are those of the author(s) and do not necessarily reflect the views of the National Science Foundation.
-This page has not been approved by Boise State University and does not reflect official university positions.</p>
+This page has not been approved by Boise State University and does not reflect official university positions.